mattvr/ShellGPT/README.md

 export PATH="$HOME/.deno/bin:$PATH"
 ```

-That's it!
+After restarting your shell, that's it!
 You can now use `gpt [my request]` - or whatever you named the script during installation.

 ### Configuration